bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 [Email](https://en.wikipedia.org/wiki/Email) is still one of the most common methods of electronic message exchange in use today.
-Email is an old technology that pre-dates the Internet.
+Email is an old technology that predates the Internet.
 Privacy was never a consideration in its design, and to this date still has not been satisfactorily addressed, and likely never will be.